alexsharoff/pcsx2-online/README.md

 Tested and working
 ------------------

-* Melty Blood Actress Again (Netplay was basically was made for this game alone)
+* Melty Blood Actress Again (Netplay was basically made for this game alone)
 * Guilty Gear XX Accent Core (US Release)

 Tested and not working (i.e. will be fixed soon)